infermedica/vue-symptom-checker-example/README.md

 First of all you have to obtain your own app-id and app-key from [developer portal](https://developer.infermedica.com/signup).
 You will need to paste these into right fields inside the application.

+⚠️  Please keep your API credentials in a secret place.

 ### Running app as docker image